jharwell/libra/docs/design/philosophy.rst

   embedded environments, to optimizing code for supercomputing clusters.

 This is why *everything* in LIBRA is thoroughly documented, and great effort is put into various guides and howtos.
 This is also why LIBRA can be used as a standalone framework capable of handling cmake builds and packaging, OR as a cmake middleware / sister framework to a package manager like conan, where it then only is responsible for things related to building and analyzing the code.

-One important consequence of this is that LIBRA minimizes its use of cmake cache variables, preferring to use regular variables as much as possible, so that *if* something is set on the cmdline at configure time, it is actually effective (principle of least surprise).

 Automate Everything
 ===================